wumed/TERNA/README.md

 ## Output
-TE derived RNA counts matrix will be in ./count/rnaseq.tab Quality control and trimmed FASTQ file will be in ./trim/rnaseq.fastq.gz Aligned BAM file will be in ./mapped/rnaseq.bam
+TE RNA counts matrix will be in ./count/rnaseq.tab Quality control and trimmed FASTQ file will be in ./trim/rnaseq.fastq.gz Aligned BAM file will be in ./mapped/rnaseq.bam